13FOODT

 Vocational Pathway: Manufacturing and Technology, Construction and Infrastructure, Creative Industries, Services Industries, Primary Industries.

-This course can lead to: Tertiary study in the Food Technology Industry
+This course can lead to: Tertiary study and employment in the Food Technology and Hospitality Industries.

 Recommended Prior Learning

-PreRequisites: Achievement in Food Technology or Food - Cookery at Level 1 and/or Level 2
+Achievement in Food Technology or Food Cookery at Level 1 and/or Level 2

 Contributions and Equipment/Stationery